Guidelines for Accepted Articles

 Please make sure you have referred to The IEEE Communications Society Publications Department Style Guide before submitting your article.
 When your page proofs are sent to you, remember to check them carefully for any discrepancies that might have occurred in the original transfer process.
 This is especially true if symbols (mathematical, Greek, etc.) and unusual fonts were used in the article.

-- Final Manuscripts Due: The 1st of the following month, two and a half (2.5) months prior to issue date.
-For example, all final materials for an article in the April issue are due by February 1st.
+Final Manuscripts Due: The 15th of the following month, two and a half (2.5) months prior to issue date.
+For example, all final materials for an article in the January/February issue are due by November 1st.

-- Page Proofs Sent to Contact Author: 4 weeks prior to issue date.
+Page Proofs Sent to Contact Author: Three (3) weeks prior to issue date.

-- Page Proofs Back to Publications Department: 3 weeks prior to issue date.
+Page Proofs Back to Publication Department: Two (2) weeks prior to issue date.